mongodb/specifications/source/auth/auth.md

 For more details, see
 [How to use managed identities for Azure resources on an Azure VM to acquire an access token](https://learn.microsoft.com/en-us/entra/identity/managed-identities-azure-resources/how-to-use-vm-token).

+The callback itself MUST not perform any caching, and the driver MUST cache its tokens in the same way as if a custom callback had been provided by the user.

 #### OIDC Callback

 Drivers MUST allow users to provide a callback that returns an OIDC access token.
 The purpose of the callback is to